marcoalopez/Python_course/notebooks/installing_Python.md

 # How to install Python for Data Science using anaconda

 To install Python and the necessary scientific libraries we will use an open-source package and environment management system called **conda**.
-Conda serves to install, run, and update Python packages while making sure there are no incompatibilities between the versions of the packages on your computer.
-Also, to manage (create, delete, and modify) environments on your computer.
-In a nutshell, environments are Python installations that work independently so you can have installed different Python versions or scientific packages at the same time.
+Conda sas a comprehensive solution for installing, running, and updating Python packages while ensuring compatibility across different package versions on your computer.
+Additionally, it allows you to efficiently manage Python environments,  which are essentially independent Python installations.
+This capability  enables you to have multiple Python versions or scientific packages  installed simultaneously on your computer.
 This is useful, for example, to test a script on different versions of Python and any other Python library or to keep isolated different scientific libraries that may work with different Python versions, etc.

 - [Install Python and conda using miniconda](#install-python-and-conda-using-miniconda)
 - [Managing Python packages (install, remove, update, clean)](#managing-python-packages--install--remove--update--clean-)